richellaod/Programming-Scripting-Project-2018/README.md

 Success!
 This time it loaded correctly for me as I had no error message appear.

 Next I wanted to be able to view my data as easily as possible.
 From reading numerous articles on the internet, there were a number of important code to run on Python to be able to do this.
-Thes included:
+These included:

 1. print(dataset.shape) - which would show me how many instances and how many attributes the uploaded data contains.